 Board and Card Games

 I grew up playing card games like Twenty-Eight, Judgement, and its variants, and a variety of board games like Clue, Scotland Yard and many others.
-Nowadays, I am largely restricted to playing three games: Settlers of Catan, Dominion, and Magic: The Gathering.
+Nowadays, I am largely restricted to playing three games: Dominion, Magic: The Gathering, and Settlers of Catan.

 Cricket